Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Related work

-Lin~\cite{lin1991divergence} introduced the Jensen–Shannon divergence as a symmetrical, bounded measure of distributional distance, demonstrating how classification accuracy can deteriorate significantly when estimated and true distributions diverge.
-Devroye et al.~\cite{devroye1996probabilistic} then provided probabilistic bounds on classification risk, directly linking distribution-estimation error to predictive accuracy.
-Tsybakov~\cite{tsybakov2004optimal} introduced margin conditions under which classification error rates converge optimally, establishing a deeper connection between parameter-estimation precision and classification performance.
+\citep{lin1991divergence} introduced the Jensen-Shannon divergence as a symmetrical, bounded measure of distributional distance, demonstrating how classification accuracy can deteriorate significantly when estimated and true distributions diverge. \citep{devroye1996probabilistic} then provided probabilistic bounds on classification risk, directly linking distribution-estimation error to predictive accuracy. \citep{tsybakov2004optimal} introduced margin conditions under which classification error rates converge optimally, establishing a deeper connection between parameter-estimation precision and classification performance.

-Our findings follow these foundational insights: improved estimation of Beta parameters leads to more accurate classification of event types, while misestimation propagates into downstream classification error.
+Our findings follow these foundational insights: improved estimation of beta parameters leads to more accurate classification of event types, while misestimation propagates into downstream classification error.
 By mapping the proposed parameter-estimation method to these theoretical frameworks, we demonstrate how precisely characterizing the underlying distribution supports robust predictive performance.
 Moreover, the observed classification accuracy itself provides indirect validation that the estimated distributions faithfully capture key aspects of the true underlying pricing dynamics.
-In this way, our scaled Beta approach echoes the broader principle in statistical learning that well-characterized data distributions are essential for achieving strong generalization, and conversely, strong generalization serves as empirical evidence of distributional fidelity.
+In this way, our scaled beta approach echoes the broader principle in statistical learning that well-characterized data distributions are essential for achieving strong generalization, and conversely, strong generalization serves as empirical evidence of distributional fidelity.